rsayers/genome/README.md

-23 and me raw data
+Raw data from 23andme and AncetryDNA